Grace Lloyd

-Grace Elizabeth Alberta Lloyd (born December 10, 2000) is a Canadian curler from Brantford, Ontario.
-She currently plays third on Team Hailey Armstrong.
+Grace Elizabeth Alberta Lloyd (born December 10, 2000) is a Canadian curler from Dundas, Ontario.
+She currently skips her own team.
+Playing with Hailey Armstrong, she represented Ontario at the 2026 Scotties Tournament of Hearts.

 Curling career

 University

 Lloyd played second for the McMaster Marauders women's curling team (skipped by Madelyn Warriner) at the 2020 U Sports/Curling Canada University Curling Championships.
 The team place fourth, with a 4–5 record.
 Following the event, Lloyd was named as a first-team All-Canadian.
 She was also named McMaster Athlete of the Week.
 Lloyd played third for McMaster (skipped by Warriner) again at the 2023 U Sports/Curling Canada University Curling Championships.
 There, the team missed the playoffs, finishing with a 3–4 record.
 After the event, Lloyd was named to the All-Canadian second team.
 After graduating from McMaster in 2023, she joined the team's coaching staff.
 In total, Lloyd played in four straight Ontario University Athletics (OUA) Championships, winning provincial titles in 2020 and 2023.